Size and Estimate for Your Team

 Teams new to Agile and may see their velocity fluctuate at first (in one iteration you may complete 13 story points, and in another 20), but as the team learns to work together, the number will stabilize.

 After a user story is scheduled, the actions or steps necessary to provide the story’s value are identified.
-These actions are recorded in Rally by creating tasks.
+These actions are recorded in CA Agile Central by creating tasks.
 Tasks also contain fields to estimate and track effort, but the measurement values are different.

 Generally, tasks are volunteered for and owned by individuals.
 Owners provide an initial estimate of hour many hours he or she believes it will take to complete a task.
 Unlike story points, task estimates are not abstract.
 Story points provide upper-level visibility into "Can we finish this work before our iteration commitment ends?", while task estimates provide daily visibility into "Will my teammate finish coding this section of the user story before the end of the day?".